finbourne/lusid-sdk-python-preview/sdk/docs/SequencesApi.md

 # **next**
 > NextValueInSequenceResponse next(scope, code, batch=batch)

-[EXPERIMENTAL] Get the next set of values from the sequence
+[EXPERIMENTAL] Get next values from sequence

-Get the next set of values from the sequence
+Get the next set of values from a specified sequence

 ### Example